Jswears/habit-tracker/README.md

 The Habit Tracker is built using the following technologies:

 - **EJS**: Templating engine to generate dynamic HTML content.
+- **Materialize**: A modern responsive front-end framework based on Material Design.
 - **CSS**: Styling the user interface and improving the overall user experience.
 - **JavaScript**: Enhancing the interactivity and functionality of the application.
 - **Node.js**: Backend JavaScript runtime for running the server.